bubdm/etlbox.docu/ETLBoxDocu/articles/controlflow/overview_logging.md

 CreateLoadProcessTableTask.Create(connection);
 ```

-By default this will create a talbe "etlbox_loadprocess".
+By default this will create a table "etlbox_loadprocess".
 This table will look like this:

 Column name     |Data type|Remarks|
 ----------------|---------|-------|